nayan32biswas/mongodb-odm/docs/tutorial/create.md

 # Create

-Here's a reminder of how the table would look like, this is the data we want to add:
+Here's a reminder of how the collection would look like, this is the data we want to add:

 ```js
 {